-Over the last five years, our annual member survey has shone a light on the extent and depth of the of the teacher supply crisis facing schools.
+Over the last five years, our annual member survey has shone a light on the extent and depth of the teacher supply crisis facing schools.

 2018's survey once again paints a depressingly familiar picture, with members continuing to report difficulties in recruiting.
 In 2018, over three quarters (76%) indicated that it was difficult to recruit across all posts; of these 14% failed to recruit at all.
 Our survey records big increases in those telling us they’re struggling to recruit to senior leadership (particularly for heads of school), while difficulties with recruitment to middle leadership roles continue to be pronounced.
 Recruitment difficulties continued to be exacerbated by the exodus of existing teachers and school leaders from the profession.